Trademarks offer a variety of benefits to consumers and producers and are very important. The law too offers protection for them

 There are multiple reasons why trademarks are important.
 Companies know about the importance of trademark registration because this confers them the right to protect this unique intellectual property against misuse.

 Trademarks in India are protected by The Trade Marks Act of 1999, and is administered by the Trade Marks Registry.
 The registry acts as a resource and information centre and is a facilitator in trademark matters in India.

-Firstly, trademarks are important because they serve as a unique marker of identity.
+- A unique marker of identity: Firstly, trademarks are important because they serve as a unique marker of identity.
 One look at the trademark, and the consumer connects it with a company.
-It could be the name on the logo, the design, and the colours.
+It could be the name on the logo, the design, and the colors.
 Consumers do not even have to read the words to figure out what it means.
 One look should tell them what it is all about.
 For example, the shoe brand Nike doesn’t always have the words on its logo, but most people know what the brand is all about.

 Trademarks offer a variety of benefits to consumers and producers, in terms of quality, reputation and even monetary advantage.
 It’s no surprise that most companies seek to protect trademarks from misuse.